How To Connect Power Query (Power BI) To Cloud Orchestrator API

 To connect Power Query to the Cloud Orchestrator API, it is possible to use data analytics tools such as Power BI to create reports and dashboards, using data from Orchestrator.

-Power Query: Post the local account creation and having reset the password, it is now time to use Power Query to authenticate and connect to the data source.
+Power Query: Post registering the external application, it is now time to use Power Query to authenticate and connect to the data source.
 For the screenshots, Power Query will be used that is built into Excel 2016.
 However, the queries are exactly same as in Power BI Desktop.

-2. Click on New Source -> Other Sources -> Blank Query.
-Rename this query as BaseUrl (note, Power Query is case-sensitive) then open the Advanced Editor.
-The query here, will be simple:
+1. Click on New Source -> Other Sources -> Blank Query.
+The query can go like:-

 let